 5. Time travel at Foynes Flying Boat & Maritime Museum

 Travel back to the 1930s and ’40s, when Foynes played a pivotal role in establishing commercial transatlantic passenger flights and soak up the history.

 Part of the Clayton Hotel Limerick, the pool at Club Vitae Leisure Centre is perfect for families.
-The 12-metre heated indoor pool welcomes families every day from 9 am to 5 pm.
+The 12-metre heated indoor pool welcomes families every day.
 You can enjoy stunning views of the River Shannon as you swim, and the pool’s 4-metre depth is kept throughout.
 There’s a lifeguard on duty at all times and armbands etc can be purchased from the leisure centre reception.
 Entrance to the Club Vitae Leisure centre is free for guests of Clayton Hotel Limerick.

 Stonehall Wildlife Park is the perfect spot for a family activity in Limerick whatever the weather.
 Visit the Llamas, Alpacas, Ostriches, Emus and other animals when the sun is shining and have your lunch ‘alfresco’.
 Should the weather turn, which it usually does in Ireland, head indoors to the small pet area and the play area where you’ll find go karts and a bouncy castle.

 8. Follow the Fairy Trail at Lough Gur Heritage Centre

 Lough Gur is home to Ireland’s oldest and largest stone circle and it’s also the residence of Fer Fí – the King of the fairies.
 You’ll find his throne at the entrance to Lough Gur Heritage Centre and just beyond that you’ll find a set of 100 steps – climb these steps to witness some breath-taking scenery and to find where the fairies live.